Moms of Tweens and Teens

 As a mother, you think you have some semblance of control, but things don’t always work out the way you think.

-I can’t tell you exactly when it started to happen, but one day I realized that when I thought about this precious life growing inside my daughter and I started loving it.
+I can’t tell you exactly when it started to happen, but one day I realized when I thought about this precious life growing inside my daughter, I started loving it.

-My daughter had her own pain, shame and issues to work through.
-She never wanted to hurt us.
+My daughter had her own fears, feelings, and challenges to work through.
 She was brave and courageous.

-As the months got closer we bought baby clothes, picked out a crib, and her close friend with her mother (a close friend of mine) threw her a baby shower.
+As the months got closer, we bought baby clothes and picked out a crib, and her close friend and her mother (a close friend of mine) threw her a baby shower.

 The greatest challenge of all was wrestling with what love looks like when you realize that no matter what you try to do, you have no control.
 There’s a shedding of self that must happen to move into this space.